Luisao-official/Arduino-music/README.md

 You can convert midi files to MusicXML using [MuseScore](https://musescore.org/en) or the [Romot Online converted](https://romot-co.github.io/midi-musicxml-seq/).

-If you want to edit the melody, you can edit the midi format of the melody on your favorite DAW, or [Signal](https://signal.vercel.app/edit) online editor and then convert it to MusicXML.
+If you want to edit the melody, you can edit the midi format on your favorite DAW, or [Signal](https://signal.vercel.app/edit) online editor and then convert it to MusicXML.

-For detailed usage instructions, refer to the [documentation](docs/usage.md).
+For detailed usage instructions, please take a look at the [documentation](docs/usage.md).

 ## Examples